tom-englert/ILMerge.Fody/README.md

 This Task performs the following changes

- * Take all assemblies that have been marked as "Copy Local" and merges the IL code into the target assembly.
+- Take all assemblies that have been marked as "Copy Local" and merges the IL code into the target assembly.
- * Removes the references to the assemblies that have been merged.
+- Removes the references to the assemblies that have been merged.

+## .NET Core support

+Since .NET Core projects do not mark references as "Coly Local", ILMerge.Fody will instead try to merge all references.
+**Make sure to use the configuration options to exclude system libraries from being merged!**

 ## Configuration Options